vdotok/JS-one2many/README.md

 ## Live Demo

-Click <a href="https://one2many.vdotok.com" target="_blank" title="Chat Demo">here</a> to visit the live demo of VdoTok one-to-many group call.
+Click <a href="https://one2many.vdotok.com" target="_blank" title="One2Many Call Demo">here</a> to visit the live demo of VdoTok one-to-many group call.

 ## Prerequisites: